PURCHASING PROCEDURE GUIDE

 In the case of hand-carried PO’s to local vendors, make sure to return receipts within one week of issue to the Purchasing Department.
 This will ensure prompt payment to our vendors.

-If you receive any goods that did not get checked in through Receiving, please inform Purchasing or Receiving and forward the receipt or packing slip to us.
+If you receive any goods that did not get checked in through Receiving, please inform Purchasing or Receiving and forward the receipt or packing slip to Receiving.

 Receipts for off-campus meals must be itemized.
 The College will not pay for alcohol.

 We do not know if a service has been completed and is payable unless you tell us.
-Please tell us.
+Please do not assume we know.

 Although our PO’s instruct vendors to mail invoices directly to Accounts Payable, stray invoices often end up in requestors’ offices.
-Immediately sign and forward all invoices to Purchasing so that we may route them to Accounts Payable.
+Immediately sign and forward all invoices to Accounts Payable.
 This also applies to invoices which may have been e-mailed.
 Again, Accounts Payable cannot issue payment without having an invoice.

 STATUS of requisition or purchase order

-If you have a question about why a requisition or PO is in a particular status, please call.
+If you have a question about why a requisition or PO is in a particular status, please call Purchasing.

 A requisition in the one of the following statuses means: